-Throughout our entire strategic planning process, we conducted robust and inclusive field outreach to our stakeholders.
-We held one-on-one meetings, visited academic centers, sought out and received input from Board members, and listened to many patients and patient advocates.
-This information gathering process provided us with a broader and more comprehensive perspective.
-We then spent time absorbing, distilling, and synthesizing the information and what it meant for CIRM's future.
+Throughout our entire strategic planning process, we conducted significant field outreach to stakeholders in many forms.
+We held one-on-one meetings, visited academics centers, gained input from Board members, and listened to many patients and patient advocates.
+Overall, this information gathering process provided us with a broader and more external perspective to inform the discussions by those within CIRM.
+We spent much time absorbing, distilling, and synthesizing the information and what it meant for CIRM's future.

-Five key themes emerged from this process, and these themes shaped and influenced every part of the resulting strategic plan.
-These are described in the sections below.
+Five themes emerged that influenced every part of the resulting strategic plan.
+These learnings are described in the sections below.